badboy3000/WechatBot/README.md

 A user can run main.py directly for a simple WechatBot demo, which supports:

-- Receiving all messages and printing plain text ones.
+- Receiving all messages, printing plain text ones, and saving image, voice, video ones as files.
 - Manual message sending.
 - (Commented in the demo main.py) Auto replying received plain text messages (except the ones sent by itself).
 - Reading scheduled events in sampleEvents.conf and sending plain text at scheduled time.